skumar221/XNATImageViewer_Prototype/README.md

 	Modified jQueryUI tabs for hosting metadata/

 8) The "__" toolkit:
-	 jQuery + javaScript toolkit, developed by Sunil Kumar.
+	 jQuery + JavaScript toolkit, developed by Sunil Kumar.
 Contains a lot of useful stuff.